xquery/rxq/README.md

 With everything setup, you can now point your web browser to the created app (e.g. http://<host>:<port>/) and you should see html page.

+# Limitations

+The RESTXQ spec is still in draft form; where things were unclear I made my own impl decisions for the time being;

+ * allow for full regex expressions within rxq:path, instead of binding by variable names
+ * rxq:content-type provides return content-type
+ * its the responsibility of underlying function to grab hold of a PUT or POST content body
+ * added some more metadata to the output of rxq:resource-function()
+ * RXQ works only for ML-1.0 at the moment (due to deps on some xdmp:features)
+ * 2 separate files e.g. at some point would like to merge rxq-rewriter.xqy into the rxq library module itself

 # License

 RXQ is released under Apache License v2.0